DwayneLieck/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a masters student studying Psychology at the University of Freiburg.
+I am a masters student in Psychology at the University of Freiburg.
 I currently work as a research consultant at the Center for Open Science.
 My research interests include meta-science, environmental psychology and Open Science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "authors/admin/CV Dwayne Lieck.pdf" "newtab" >}}resumé{{< /staticref >}}.